nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 which will render

-Here is a block equation:
+Text preceding a stand-alone block of math content.
 ```math
 a + b = c
 ```